prismsus/DS_CLASS_2017-18_Olina/class_project/pd101_text_intro_2.md

 -   Trainee info tab
     - Season 1 trainees: information table of season 1
     - Season 2 trainees: information table of season 2
-    - Full trainee list: full data table for exploration and download
+    - Full data table: full trainee list and their information for exploration and download
--   Data tab
+-   Explore tab
-    - Explore: For user to manipulate the graphs of data
-    - Others: My exploration of data presented
+    - Single variable: Average age, height, weight and training time for trainees by gender
+    - Correlations: Correlation bewteen two variables (among age, evaluation1&2, ranking, height, weight, training time) presented in boxplot and grouped by gender
+    - Customize graph: Users can explore all data by choosing graph type (scatterplot/boxplot), x and y variables, whether to seperate by gender or whether to add linear model